The project is supporting EIP activities in Queen Elizabeth Park (QEP), Cove Brook Greenway Corridor, and Southwood Country Park.

 Cove Brook is a two-mile greenway through the middle of a built-up area of Farnborough, Hampshire.

-Wildflower corridor creation in areas adjacent to the brook.
-This increases the biodiversity in the local area, as well as bettering the visual amenity.
+- Wildflower corridor creation in areas adjacent to the brook.
+This increases the biodiversity in the local area, as well as increasing the visual amenity.